 Lost, stolen or misplaced badges must be repurchased for 50% of the paid cost.
 Purchased Special Event tickets must be repurchased at full cost.
 If the originals are located and returned within 24 hours, you must submit to IAAPA a written request for a refund after the show.
 No refunds will be processed on site.
 IAAPA will evaluate each refund request on a case-by-case basis.

 - Cancelation Policy

-Only written requests received on or before 30 days prior to the EXPO will receive a refund, less a $25 processing fee for registration fees only.
-There are no refunds for registration fees after the 30-day cut off date.
+Only written requests received on or before 30 days prior to the Expo will receive a refund, less a $25 processing fee for registration fees only.
+There are no refunds for registration fees after the 30-day cutoff date.
+Cancellations due to illness or emergency will be evaluated on a case-by-case basis.
 There will be no refund for special event tickets purchased and no refund for cancelled event tickets at any time.
 Refund requests must be sent to [email protected].
 Refunds will be processed after the Expo.

 IAAPA Expos are only open to attractions industry professionals.
 They are not open to the general public.
-Only registrants wearing an IAAPA Expo badge will be allowed on the trade show floor.
+Only registrants wearing an official Expo badge will be allowed on the trade show floor.

 Children 12 and under must be present on site with the registered adult to collect their wristband.
 Children are required to wear their wrist band to walk the trade show floor and must be registered.
 All special events are for individuals age 18 or older.